LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlow.md

 * We use the character ‘.’ as a delimiter in the ‘action’ object.
 We recommend that you do **NOT** use  ‘.’ in a skill name in LiveEngage.
 Refer page 11, section: *Transfer/Escalations* for an example.

-### Functions of the Bot Connector Manager
+### Functions of the Bot Connector

-The Bot Connector Manager provides the basic functionality to send/receive text messages between LiveEngage and Google Dialogflow.
-The integration between the Bot Connector Manager and Dialogflow also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
+The Bot Connector provides the basic functionality to send/receive text messages between LiveEngage and Google Dialogflow.
+The integration between the Bot Connector and Dialogflow also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
 Additionally, it also provides the ability to transfer the conversation to other skills, using the actions functionality.
 The following are the functions we support today.

 ### Supported Versions